-- 1. Instituting, attracting, administering and coordinating leadership conferences, - Administering and teaching courses for the Minor in Leadership Studies, and courses for the Major in Social Science with a concentration in Leadership Development. - 3.
-Providing faculty and staff development including conducting the Chancellor's Fellows Program and working with the administration, colleges, departments, programs and other unites to promote sound leadership.
+- 1. Instituting, attracting, administering and coordinating leadership conferences, - 2.
+Administering and teaching courses for the Minor in Leadership Development, and courses for the Major in Social Science with a concentration in Leadership Development. - 3.
+Directing the Chancellor's Fellowship program which enables full-time faculty or staff to develop increased knowledge and understanding of the programs and operations of Troy University.
+Furthermore, fellows receive executive leadership, management, and communication skills training.
+Participants are selected by the Chancellor based on their leadership potential and service to the University.
+Previous Fellows have risen to positions of Vice Chancellor, Dean, and Director of various programs.